Consenting to a Medical Procedure in New South Wales

 How consent is obtained

-Before treating you, a doctor must first establish that you have given informed consent to the procedure.
-Consent can be implied, verbal or written.
-For example, if you expose your upper arm to receive an injection, this can be taken as implied consent.
+Before treating a patient, a doctor must establish that they have given informed consent to the procedure.
+Consent can be express or implied and it can be verbal or written.
+For example, if a person exposes their upper arm to receive an injection, this can be taken as implied consent.

 There are four legal requirements that must be satisfied for consent to be validly given: